 Six men brutally gang-raped a 23-year-old physiotherapy student at night on a moving bus.
-One of them tortured her by using an iron rod inside her private parts and he took out her intestine.
-They also beat her friend who tried to save her and thrown both of them out of the bus without even clothes in a pathetic condition.
+One of them tortured her by inserting an iron rod inside her private parts and he pulled out her intestine.
+They also beat her friend who tried to save her and threw both of them out of the bus naked in a pathetic condition.

-Further, somehow she was taken to the hospital and after 11days of her assault, following a cardiac arrest, the government decided to transfer her to Singapore’s Mount Elizabeth hospital.
+Somehow she was taken to the hospital and after 11days of her assault following a cardiac arrest, the government decided to transfer her to Singapore’s Mount Elizabeth hospital.

-3rd January 2013: The police filed a charge sheet against those adults accused of offences including murder, gang rape, attempt to murder, kidnapping, unnatural offences and dacoity, etc..
+3rd January 2013: The police filed a charge sheet against the adults accused of offenses constituting murder, gang rape, attempt to murder, kidnapping, unnatural offenses, and dacoity, etc.

 17th January 2013: Fast Track Court started proceedings against five adult accused.

-22nd March 2013:Delhi HC allowed national media to report the trial court’s proceeding.
+22nd March 2013:Delhi HC allowed national media to broadcast the trial court’s proceeding.

-31st August 2013: JJB convicted the minor for gangrape and murder and gave him three years term at a probate home.
+31st August 2013: JJB convicted the minor for gangrape and murder and gave him three years phrase at a probate home.

-13th September 2013: The FTC awarded death penalty to all 4 convicts.
+13th September 2013: The FTC awarded the death penalty to all 4 convicts.

-23rd September 2013: HC began hearing the convicts’ death sentence reference sent to it by the trial court.
+23rd September 2013: HC began hearing to the convict’s death sentence reference sent to it by the trial court.

-29th January 2014:- Supreme Court dismissed transfer petition.
+29th January 2014: Supreme Court dismissed the transfer petition.

 13th March 2014: HC upheld the death penalty to the 4 convicts.

-18th December 2015:-Delhi High Court refused to release of the minor accused, who walks free after three years in a juvenile home.
+18th December 2015: Delhi High Court refused to release the minor accused, who walks free after three years in a juvenile home.

-3rd April 2016:-Hearing begun in the Supreme Court, after 19 months of being in cold storage.
+3rd April 2016: Hearing begun in the Supreme Court, after 19 months of being in the frigid hold.

 8th April 2016: Senior Advocate Raju Ramachandran and Sanjay Hegde appointed Amicus Curiae.

-29th August 2016:-High drama in the courtroom as an allegation of the police tampering with evidence become a Scenario.
+29th August 2016: High drama in the courtroom as an allegation of the police tampering with evidence becomes a Scenario.

-7th November 2016:-Senior As an Amicus Curiae, Raju Ramachandran had made his submissions, arguing for the sentencing order to be set aside.
+7th November 2016: Senior Advocate and Amicus Curiae Raju Ramachandran had made his submissions, arguing for the sentencing order to be set aside.

-6th January 2017:- Supreme Court sought mitigating circumstances from the accused.
+6th January 2017: Supreme Court investigated mitigating circumstances from the accused.

-3rd February 2017: The Supreme Court decided to re-hear the case on the sentencing aspect after the petitioners contend that there had been violations in the procedure.
+3rd February 2017: The Supreme Court decided to re-hear the case on the sentencing aspect after the petitioners insisted that there had been violations in the procedure.

-5th May 2017: The Supreme Court upheld Delhi High Court’s verdict death sentence of the four convicts in the infamous 2012 Delhi Gang-rape case.
+5th May 2017: The Supreme Court upheld the Delhi High Court’s verdicts in the famous 2012 Delhi Gang-rape case.

 30th November 2019: Chief secretary rejected it and moved the file towards Home minister Satyendra Jain.